 Yes, we provide transportation upon request to and from our Center in a handicapped-accessible van.
 We are in partnership with CarePro Home Health Services which can be contracted to provide help getting your loved one ready for pick up in the morning or provide care upon return to home.

 We have one staff member for every 6 participants.

 Is CarePro Adult Day Health Center a licensed center?

-Yes, we are licensed by the MassHealth Office of Longterm Care.
+Yes, we are licensed by the Department of Public Health and MassHealth Office of Longterm Care.
 We are also active members of The Massachusetts Adult Day Service Association.